LambdaConglomerate/x9115lam/review/REVIEW6.md

 1) Explicit relationship
 A relationship that is defined in the task record, typically the ordering of the tasks.
 Ex.
 Blocking
 2) Implicit relationship (give an example) Relationship a task has that can only be derived by using information from other tasks. ex.
-Resource-based relationship: tasks share the same human resource
+Resource-based relationship: tasks share the same human resource.
+Resource can be the person the task is assigned to or the person who creates and reports the task.
 3) Resourse based relationship
 Above
 4) Attribute based relationship
 A relationship between tasks that shared the same attribute.
-If tasks are performed on the same component
+If tasks are performed on the same component.
 5) Content based relationship
 Similarity of task based on how they are conducted or what the affect.